Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB

 Delete: Delete setting you can use if you want to remove any configured ring from Intune; while deleting, you need to under that, and deleting the ring will not remove/modify settings already assigned to the devices.

-Pause: The pause setting can be used when you want to pause any update on the device, which can be done up to 35 days from the deployment.
+Pause: The pause setting can be used to pause any update on the device up to 35 days after the deployment.

 Resume: If you have paused any update ring, you can use this setting to resume the updates.